 39.45078333, -76.27456667 (GIS Format)

 Site OC is located approximately 0.3km from the Anita C. Leight Estuary Center.
 OC is deployed vertically in a perforated PVC pipe and has an average depth of 0.7m.
 The YSI is deployed 0.25 m off of the creek bottom.
 Bottom habitat is extremely soft sediment, and grass beds inundate the site during summer months.
 Salinity at this station rarely rises above 0.1 ppt.
 Mean tidal fluctuation is about 0.3 m.
 The average water levels are generally lower in the winter due to north and northwest winds that increase the egress from Chesapeake Bay.
-The sonde was periodically exposed to very low tides, and sediments at the site are extremely fine and flocculent.
-Because of the shallowness of the tidal marsh, coupled with the dramatic daily changes in the depth and width of the stream, deployments at the site presented many problems.
-These problems included periodic exposure of the sonde, very high turbidity and sedimentation rates associated with tidal infiltration and wind and wave generated resuspension which caused severe fouling of the probes.
+The sonde is periodically exposed to very low tides, and sediments at the site are extremely fine and flocculent.
+Because of the shallowness of the tidal marsh, coupled with the dramatic daily changes in the depth and width of the stream, deployments at the site present many problems.
+These problems include periodic exposure of the sonde, very high turbidity, sedimentation rates associated with tidal infiltration and wind and wave generated resuspension that causes severe fouling of the probes.
 Water quality at the site represents extreme shallow water habitats.
 Thus it is not uncommon to see very large fluctuations in temperature and dissolved oxygen at this site ranging from complete anoxia to full saturation, due in part to the shallow nature of the site and the effects of marsh processes on water quality.
-Additionally, the site was seasonally dominated by dense SAV communities from June-October 2004 and thus water quality conditions were likely influenced by the presence of these macrophytes.
+Additionally, the site is seasonally dominated by dense SAV communities from June-October and thus water quality conditions during this time are likely influenced by the presence of these macrophytes.
 USGS streamflow for the closest gauge (Latitude 3926’21.4”N, Longitude 7618’21.7”W NAD83): yearly mean of approximately 90 cfs.
 Site is in substantially urban environment which accounts for its flashiness.
-Pollutants would be mostly urban run-off, with some industrial discharge possible.
+Pollutants are mostly urban run-off, with some industrial discharge possible.

-The telemetry data is “Provisional” data and not the “Authentic” dataset used for long term monitoring and study.
-This data can be viewed by going to http://cdmo.baruch.sc.edu.

 6) Data collection period

 Long-term data collection using sondes at Railroad Bridge (Jug Bay Wetlands Sanctuary) (RR) began on April 4, 2003; Mataponi Creek (MC) began April 22, 2003; Iron Pot Landing (IP) began April 4, 2003; and Otter Point Creek (OC) began April 15, 2003.